ranger-ross/ranger-ross.github.io/content/blog/evolution-of-rust.md

 ![](/img/what-do-you-think-about-rust-evolution.svg)

-With the options provided I would probably fall into the "I am satisfied with the current pace of development."
+With the options provided I would probably fall into the "I am satisfied with the current pace of development" bucket.
 However, the current options miss the difference between introducing new features and improving existing features.[^2]

 I find that I often desire improvements to existing Rust features rather than new features entirely.